Otto-G/education-python/PythonForEverybody/README.md

 Python follows *PEMDAS* for **Order of Operations** as that is the mathematical convention.
 Parentheses should be added if there is any question about the order of operations as well as to help with readability.

 Strings can also have some mathematical operations applied to them such as "+" which will concatenate two strings together or "\*" which will multiply the string by however number of times.

+The input function can be used to get a user input and will resume the code when the user presses the enter button.
+A string can be added in the middle of the function to have some text describe what is being prompted for.